Spatika Lingam: Ramanathaswamy Temple, Rameshwaram

 Ramanathaswamy Temple is a famous Hindu temple dedicated to Lord Shiva located in the island of Rameswaram in the state of Tamil Nadu, India.
 The Temple is also one of the 12 Jyothirlinga temples, where Shiva is worshipped in the form of a Jyotirlingam meaning "pillar of light".
 The temple is located in Rameshwaram, an island town in South India, considered a holy pilgrimage site for both Shaivites and Vaishnavites.
 Ramanathaswamy temple was built during the 12th century and widely expanded during the Nayak period in the late 16th century.
 Ramanathaswamy temple is known for its longest corridor among all Hindu temples in India.

-In the first inner corridor, devotees offer worship to the venerated white Sphatika Lingam.
-The Sri Chakra (Sethu Peetam) and the Sphatika Lingam were instituted by the Hindu monk Adi Sankara.
-Sphatika lingam darshan is offered to the pilgrims during early morning hours i.e., morning between 5 and 6 am.
-It is a great experience.
-The new Sphatika lingam was presented by Jagadguru Shankaracharya Sri Sri Bharati Tirtha Mahaswami, The 36th Shankaracharya of Dakṣināmnāya Sringeri Sharada Peetham in February 2021.
+In the first inner corridor, devotees pray to the venerated white Spatika Lingam.
+The Sri Chakra (Sethu Peetam) and the Sphatika Lingam were instituted by Adi Sankara.
+Sphatika lingam darshan is available the pilgrims during early morning hours The new Spatika lingam was consecrated by Jagadguru Shankaracharya Sri Sri Bharati Tirtha Mahaswami, the 36th Shankaracharya of Dakṣināmnāya Sringeri Sharada Peetham in February 2021.

 Ekambaranathar Temple, Kanchipuram

 Ekambaranathar Temple is a Saivite Hindu temple dedicated to Lord Shiva.
 It is located in Kanchipuram in the state of Tamil Nadu, India.
 Ekambaranathar Temple is the largest temple and is located in the northern part of the temple town Kanchipuram.
 The temple gopuram (gateway tower) is 59m tall, which is one of the tallest gopurams in India.
 This Saivite temple is one of the five major Shiva temples or Pancha Bootha Sthalams (each representing a primordial element) representing the element - Earth.

 The ursava deity Lord Ekambareswarar is seated in a glass sanctum sactorum with a roof decorated with rudraksha beads.
-Just in front of this shrine on the corridor, there another shrine with Sphatika Lingam along with the vehicle Nandi (Holy Bull).
-Offering prayer to this Sphatika Lingam will bring better appearance, confidence and fair thinking.
+Just in front of this shrine, there is another one with Sphatika Lingam along with the vehicle Nandi.
+Offering prayer to this Spatika Lingam is said to bring better appearance, confidence and fair thinking.

 Swetharanyeswarar Temple, Thiruvenkadu

 Swetharanyeswarar Temple is the Hindu Shiva temple located in the town of Thiruvenkadu near Sirkazhi.
-The prime deity is Lord Swetharanyeswarar (lord of white forest) or Lord Shiva and His consort is goddess Brahma Vidya ambal.
-There is a separate Sannidhi for Bhudhan (mercury (planet).
-The temple is quite larger premises and all four important Saivite saints have sung hymns in praise of this lord.
+The primary deity is Lord Swetharanyeswarar (Lord of who resides in White Sea) or Lord Shiva and His consort is goddess Brahma Vidya Ambal.
+There is a separate Sannidhi for Budha (planet mercury).
+The temple has large premises and all four important Saivite saints have sung hymns in praise of this lord.

-This temple has one rare Sphatika Lingam.
-Special worship services are offered to Natarajar and the associated Sphatika Lingam, as in Chidambaram.
+This temple has one rare Spatika Lingam.
+Special worship services are offered to Nataraja and the associated Spatika Lingam, as in Chidambaram.